-Plumbing has always been a multi-skilled profession, and over time it has begun to get harder.
-Most plumbers have to be versed not only in various boiler makes, from the very recent to the antique; but also need to have knowledge in advanced welding techniques and even modern computer systems.
-It can be a difficult job, but the rewards are great and you will certainly earn a good salary with your plumbing skills.
-If you proceed with wanting to be a plumber in the future you will be in possession of an important skill that will set up plenty of job prospects.
+Plumbing has always been a multi-skilled profession, and mastering its expanding range of systems, skills and topics means that new entrants face a bewildering induction to the craft.
+Most plumbers have to be well-versed in a range of boiler makes and models, from the very recent to the antique.
+On top of that, they need to use advanced welding techniques and have an understanding of simple computer systems.
+It can be difficult, but the rewards are great – you will earn a good salary with your plumbing skills.
+If you choose this career, you will end up possessing a wide skill set that will open up your job prospects.

-Taking up a plumbing apprenticeship is a great first step into the industry: it’s a popular career route and so places are sparse on these schemes.
+Taking up a plumbing apprenticeship is a great first step into the industry: it’s a popular career route and so many people apply when an opportunity comes up.
 Here we give you some practical advice on how to go about getting a plumbing apprenticeship:

 Skills & Qualifications

-The first thing to bear in mind is that apprenticeships aren’t a cop-out route.
-You don’t have to be academic, but you do have to be intelligent, switched on and eager to learn.
-Because of its highly-complex nature, plumbing requires more qualifications than many other apprenticeships; typically 5 GCSEs (A*-C), including Maths and English.
-If you didn’t quite scrape the grades but have a natural aptitude, you’ll find most employers are still willing to take you on and invest in your training development as you progress forward.
-Be sure it’s what you want to do and that you’re capable of doing it before you apply though; in such a competitive field, a slack attitude simply won’t cut it, you must a drive to want to learn and be enthusiastic about your future job.
+The first thing to bear in mind is that apprenticeships aren’t an easy option.
+You don’t have to be academic, but you do have to be intelligent, switched-on and eager to learn.
+Because of its highly-complex nature, plumbing requires more qualifications than many other apprenticeships; typically 5 good GCSEs (6-9), including Maths and English.
+If you didn’t quite reach this level but have a natural aptitude, you’ll find employers are still willing to invest in your training and development.
+Be sure it’s what you want to do and that you’re capable of doing it before you apply though; in such a competitive field, a slack attitude simply won’t cut it – you’ll need a strong desire to learn and a good deal of enthusiasm about your future job.

 Finding a Placement

 Before you can become an apprentice you need an employer.
 It sounds obvious, but this is the biggest hurdle you’ll face.
-You may have all qualifications and aptitude necessary, but without securing that placement, you’ll be unable to access training.
-First you’ll need to identify your local Training Provider (or Providers): the UK’s dedicated apprenticeship website keeps a continually-updated list, so keep updated.
-Once you’re registered you can begin looking for placements.
+You may have all the necessary qualifications and aptitude, but without a placement, you’ll be unable to get trained.
+First you’ll need to identify your local Training Provider (or Providers): the UK’s dedicated apprenticeship website keeps a continually-updated list, so keep looking.
+Once you’re registered you can start the process in earnest.

 The government funds apprenticeship training for 16-18 year olds, via your employer.
-The national minimum wage for apprentices is £2.65 per hour, but many employers offer competitive wages, with the average being £170 per week (so significantly more than the current minimum wage for under-18s).
-It can be hard getting by on lower-end apprentice wages, but you may be entitled to Income support of Housing benefit (if you no longer live at home).
+The national minimum wage for apprentices is £3.70 per hour, but many employers offer competitive wages, with the average being £200+ per week (so significantly more than the current minimum wage for under-18s).
+It can be hard getting by on lower-end apprentice wages, but you may be entitled to Income Support or Housing Benefit (if you no longer live at home).
 Check with your local CAB if money is an issue.
 Remember your low wage is only temporary; most apprentices go on to make far more than those who went straight into unskilled work.

 Why Do an Apprenticeship?